xplosionmind/tommi.space/content/jam/public/Blowing templates in the wind.md

 ---
 date: 2025-12-18T15:54:14+01:00
-tags:
-  - meta
-  - dev/web/11ty
-  - wip
-aliases:
-  - Switch from Liquid to Vento in Eleventy
+aliases: [Switch from Liquid to Vento in Eleventy]
+tags: [wip, meta, dev/web/11ty]
 permalink: /vento/
 description: Migrating from Liquid to Vento templating language in Eleventy.
 toc: true